-Submitting a manuscript to Greener Journals means that the authors have properly read the policies and agreed that the manuscript meets the requirements of these policies.
+Submitting a manuscript to our editorial office means that the authors have properly read the policies and agreed that the manuscript meets the requirements of these policies.

-According to the Office of Research Integrity, a person claiming authorship of a scholarly publication must have met the following criteria:
+For proper understanding, we prefer to quote the Office of Research Integrity, stating that a person claiming authorship of a scholarly publication must have met the following criteria:

 - Substantial participation in conception and design of the study, or in analysis and interpretation of data;